javascript-tutorial/server/README.md

 If you'd like to edit the server code, *not* the tutorial text (assuming you're familiar with Node.js), then there are two steps.

-First, import and cache the tutorial:
+First, run the command that imports (and caches) the tutorial:

 ```
 // NODE_LANG sets server language